svilupp/tomldiary/README.md

 from tomldiary.backends import LocalBackend

 # Be as specific as possible in your preference schema, it passed to the system prompt of the agent extracting the data!
+# This of the fields as the "slots" to organize facts into and tell the agent what to remember.
 class MyPrefTable(BaseModel):
     """
     likes    : What the user enjoys